Partner Strategy14 min read

 Deal Registration

-Deal registration is the process by which partners formally submit leads or opportunities for tracking and protection.
-When a partner registers a deal, they're claiming credit for that opportunity — and you're committing to protect their commission if the deal closes.
+Deal registration is the process by which partners formally submit introductions or opportunities for tracking and protection.
+When a partner registers a deal, they're claiming credit for that opportunity — and you're committing to protect their referral fee if the prospect signs a contract.

 A good deal registration process is:

-• Simple: Partners should be able to register a deal in under 2 minutes.
+• Simple: Partners should be able to register an introduction in under 2 minutes.
 If the form has more than 5-7 fields, you'll see low adoption.

-• Transparent: Partners should be able to see the status of their registered deals — submitted, approved, in progress, closed won, closed lost — at any time.
+• Transparent: Partners should be able to see the status of their registered deals — submitted, approved, in discovery, signed, lost — at any time.

-• Protected: Once a deal is approved, the partner's commission is protected for a defined period (typically 90-180 days).
-This prevents conflicts where your direct sales team or another partner swoops in on a deal the partner sourced.
+• Protected: Once a deal is approved, the partner's referral fee is protected for a defined period (typically 90-180 days, since MSP sales cycles run long).
+This prevents conflicts where you or another partner swoops in on an opportunity the partner sourced.

 Tracking and Attribution

 Accurate tracking is the backbone of partner trust.
-If partners don't believe their referrals are being tracked correctly, they'll stop investing time in your program.
-Your tracking system needs to handle:
+If partners don't believe their referrals are being logged and credited correctly, they'll stop investing time in your program.
+Because MSP referrals are relationship-sourced rather than link-clicks, your tracking system needs to handle:

-• Multi-touch attribution: When multiple partners touch the same deal, clear rules for how credit is assigned
+• Multi-touch attribution: When multiple partners touch the same deal (a vCIO and a COI, for example), clear rules for how credit is assigned

-Start with last-click attribution — it's the simplest model and partners understand it.
-As your ecosystem matures, consider layering in first-touch bonuses to reward partners who drive top-of-funnel awareness.
+Start with first-introduction attribution — it's the simplest model and partners understand it: whoever made the warm introduction owns the deal.
+As your ecosystem matures, consider layering in bonuses for partners who help nurture or close, not just introduce.

 Rules of Engagement